 DCA is an investment technique of buying shares on a regular schedule with a fixed dollar amount that will not change even if the prices of the shares do.
 Basically, those who use this method can buy more shares even when the price goes down and less if the price goes up.
-Nevertheless, the investors just regularly buy shares.
+Nevertheless, the investors regularly buy shares.

-For example, you invest $500 each month in ABC Bond Fund.
-The prices of the ABC Bond Fund shares on your first month of investing are as follows:
+For example, you invest $500 each Month in ABC Bond Fund.
+The prices of the ABC Bond Fund shares on your First Month of investing are as follows:

 Since each month you are investing $500, you get the following number of shares:

 After five months, you owned 93.73 shares regardless of the prices of the shares you have bought each Month.
 For example, if today is month 5, then the cost of shares is $29, and you currently own a total of $2,718.17 with stocks from an investment of $2,500.